 These teams’ rigidity is due to two beliefs they share: that the mechanics of Agile have to look a certain way, and that they should perform certain mechanics because they are good.
-I think neither belief is helpful: you cannot be agile if you’re being rigid about its implementation.
+I think neither belief is helpful: how can you be agile if you’re being rigid about its implementation?.
 Rather, you’ll be agile if you apply its mind-set.
 Here is my take on the most ubiquitous examples of haves and shoulds, and what the mind-set would guide you to do instead.

 You do not have to have a daily recital of answers to three questions.
-You do, however, have to coordinate team activities to maximize their likelihood of finishing and delivering by the end of the iteration.
+You do, however, want the team to coordinate their activities so they maximize their likelihood of finishing and delivering by the end of the iteration.

 You do not have to diligently write down “What Worked Well?” and “What Needs Improvement?” in every retrospective.
 You do, however, need to reflect regularly (and frequently) on the team’s work and methods in order to make them better.